Mesovelia mulsanti

 • Surface-film predation on small trapped invertebrates is inferred from published species biology; no feeding was directly observed in miniBIOTA.

-• The Flagfish, resident in the Freshwater Lake during this period, is a probable predator of the water treader.
+• The Flagfish, resident in the Freshwater Lake during the 2025 observation period, is a probable predator of the water treader from that period; it was removed from the Freshwater Lake April 5, 2026 and is no longer present.

-• Population decline after July 2025 may be linked to summer environmental conditions, Flagfish predation, or natural seasonal fluctuation; no evidence distinguishes between these.
+• Population decline observed by mid-2025 may have been linked to summer environmental conditions, Flagfish predation, or natural seasonal fluctuation; no evidence distinguishes between these, and the population has since recovered to a substantially larger size than the prior peak.

 What Remains Unknown